 A cryptocurrency is a peer-to-peer, decentralized, digital currency.

-The most important feature of a cryptocurrency is that there is no central authority to control the cryptocurrency.
+Decentralization means that there is no central authority to control the cryptocurrency.
 It means that there is no central authority to keep track and validate the transactions.
 The cryptocurrency's transactions are confirmed in a decentralized manner.

 Cryptocurrencies, unlike traditional assets, are not owned by companies or governments, so while their creators can disappear, the software and the peer-to-peer network can continue to run, and can be maintained by others.
 Currently, there is some centralization in most cryptocurrencies; some of them have just a few miners, some have most of their validating nodes owned by their creators, but things will decentralize more in time.